 I enjoy writing.
 This blog has over 500 posts.
 I have two bank boxes full of notebooks.
 So I plan to write more books in the future.

 When I retire, I plan on switching to writing fiction, my first love, before I even touched a computer and disappearing from here.

 Free Software and Apps I’ve Developed

 I used to write a lot of desktop shareware and freeware back in the day in Visual Basic 6.
 Once I got into web technologies, I didn’t see the point of keeping up with two totally different stacks.
-And I waited for about a decade for Ionic and Electron to come along and makes things worth the time again.
+And I waited for about a decade for Electron to come along and makes things worth the time again.

 - Zen Notebook: A Writing IDE - I have been doing writing practice as taught by Natalie Goldberg since I was about 14.
 I wrote longhand in notebooks.
 I wanted to create a tool for doing this that would be at core distraction free.
 Not a distraction free mode.
 But just you and your writing.
 The IDE part comes into play with the fact that Zen Notebook now handles a Diary/Journal format perfect for doing writing practice but I want it to handle novels and other type of “compiled” documents in the future.
 It’s a labor of love.
 I actually use the tool.